thiagorlopes/keeper/README.md

 ### To Do

-* Insert cancel button for editing mode;
-* Fix auto resize textarea implementation;
-* Remove scroll bar from body when editing;
-* Work on placement of notes in home screen;
+- Work on placement of notes in home screen;
-* Create user schema;
+- Create user schema;
-* Add login and register pages;
+- Add login and register pages;
-* Implement authentication system;
+- Implement authentication system;
-* Create mailer system for email confirmation.
+- Create mailer system for email confirmation.

 # Keeper